 *to find out in detail how shilajit can play a part in improving your chances of fertility please see previous post here.

 4. Great for the Skin!

 One of the reasons that a lot of people turn to Shilajit is due to the great effects it has on the skin.
 Due to the strong anti-inflammatory and antioxidant affects that fulvic acid contains, it is thought to help protect against free radicals and cellular damage and thus ease the ageing process of the skin.
-I use Altai Mountain Shilajit Soap daily and also the Shilajit Ointment which I love!
+I use Altai Mountain Shilajit Soap daily and also the Shilajit Skin Balm which I love!
 It gives me a lovely glow and smells amazing.